joeappleton18/cda400/README.md

 	- CSS
 - Focus on the client side technologies
 - Usability and requirements of designing to standards as established by the W3C organisation

+#Unit delivery

+-  A 1 hour lecture each week
+-  The lecture will be complemented by a 2 hour pratical

 #Assessment Strategy